pikvm/pikvm/README.md

     [user@localhost os]$ make os
     ```

-5. Put SD card into card reader and install OS (**you should disable automounting beforehand: `systemctl stop udisk2` or something like that**):
+5. Put SD card into card reader and install OS (**you should disable automounting beforehand**: `systemctl stop udisk2` or something like that):
     ```shell
     [user@localhost os]$ make install
     ```